Shrey2503/Vendor-Performance-Analysis/README.md

 * Sales
 * Vendor invoices

-These datasets are used as the raw input for the analysis and database pipeline.
+These datasets form the raw input for the data ingestion, transformation, and analysis pipeline.

-> **Note:** The original `purchases` and `sales` files are very large, so they may not be included directly in this GitHub repository due to GitHub's individual file-size limitations.
+> **Note:** The original `purchases` and `sales` datasets are large and may not be included directly in the repository because of GitHub file-size limitations.

 ---

-## 🔄 Data Pipeline
+## 🔄 Data Analytics Pipeline

 ### 1. Data Ingestion

-The raw CSV files are read using Python and loaded into an SQLite database.
+Raw CSV files are read using Python and loaded into an **SQLite database**.

-The ingestion process automatically reads CSV files from the `DATA` directory and creates corresponding database tables.
+The ingestion script automatically processes the available datasets from the `DATA` directory and creates the corresponding database tables.

-### 2. Data Preparation
+### 2. Data Cleaning & Transformation

-The project performs data cleaning and transformation, including:
+The project performs data preparation tasks including:

 * Data type conversion
 * Missing-value handling
-* Removing unnecessary spaces from text fields
+* Text cleaning
+* Data aggregation
+* Joining multiple datasets
 * Creating calculated business metrics

-### 3. Vendor Summary
+### 3. Vendor-Level Analysis

-Purchase, sales, and freight information are combined to create a comprehensive vendor-level summary.
+Purchase, sales, and freight information are combined to create a comprehensive vendor-level dataset.

-The analysis includes:
+Key metrics include:

 * Total Purchase Quantity
 * Total Purchase Dollars